CTSRD-CHERI/cheri-exercises/src/exercises/subobject-bounds/README.md

 # Explore Subobject Bounds

-In the CheriABI run-time environment, bounds are typically associated with memory allocations rather than C types.
+In CHERI C/C++, bounds are typically associated with memory allocations rather than C types.
 For example, if a heap memory allocation is made for 1024 bytes, and the structure within it is 768 bytes, then the bounds associated with a pointer